HectorRDB/dbgwas/README.md

 **IMPORTANT: DBGWAS ONLY WORKS ON LINUX FOR THE MOMENT.**

+**IMPORTANT: DBGWAS' OUTPUT IS ONLY TESTED WITH GOOGLE CHROME, FIREFOX AND OPERA BROWSERS.**

 # DBGWAS in a nutshell

 For a quick example on how DBGWAS works, we provide the output